a-ludwig/smart_hans/README.md

 ### Hardware

-Check the setup instruction in the !Instructions directory and set up hardware accordingly.
+Check the setup instruction in the [!Instructions directory](!Instruction) and set up hardware accordingly.

 ## Running Smart Hans

 ### Installation_V1 in branch main (lab30)
-To run Hans in an exhibition setup run "main.py".
-Hans will then work according to the Instructions given in "Hansi_Interaktionsanleitung".
+To run Hans in an exhibition setup run [main.py](main.py).
+Hans will then work according to the Instructions given in [Hansi_Interaktionsanleitung](Hansi_Interaktionsanleitung.md).

 The model in the export directory will be loaded for making predictions.

 ### Installation_V2 in branch feeback (MCBW)
 **On RasPi** <br>
-Run raspi/feeback.py on your raspberry pi
+Run [raspi/feedback.py](raspi/feedback.py) on your raspberry pi

 **On PC** <br>
 To test the connection to the RasPi run raspi/test_socket.py <br>
-To run Hans in an exhibition setup run "main.py".
+To run Hans in an exhibition setup run [main.py](main.py).
 Hans will then work according to the Instructions given in "Hansi_Interaktionsanleitung".

 ## Training Smart Hans

 ### Collecting Data

-Datensammeln contains all that is needed to collect data.
-"Videocapture.py" runs an application that records and plays videos in a specific format.
+[Datensammeln](datensammeln) contains all that is needed to collect data.
+[Videocapture.py](datensammeln/videocapture.py) runs an application that records and plays videos in a specific format.
 Running it will prompt a few markers to be set.

 1. Acronym for Gender (m/w/d), Height(k/n/g), Face Blocked (y/n).
 These are by no means accurate measures and so far they have not been used other than for this step.
 2. Number the person will be thinking of.